projetmbc-tools/for-dev/src2prod/README.md

 About `src2prod`
 ----------------

-This module is useful for people who likes to work within a `src` folder to develop projects but at the same time wants to publish the final product in another folder, this directory being a "thin" version of the `src` folder.
+This module allows to develop a project within a source folder and to publish the final product in another folder, this last directory being a "thin" version of the source one.
 If you use `git`, this module can talk with it to do a better job.

 ### One example - A `Python` project